sachinyadav3496/Bank_Application/README.md

-Requirements --> python3 and a sql database server Modules used --> tkinter module
+Requirements --> PYthon version 3.5 or upper

-This is just a simple Bank Appliction
+Packages --> pymysql  ( you can install by #pip install pymysql ) Other --> A SQL database  running on localhost at port 3306

-first install database in your system such as mariadb or oracle MySQL you can install xampp that is super easy and start your sql server
+BankApp_EXE_file --> contains a single bank_app.exe file just put it into a folder and double click it to run on windows system

-after this enter sql server root password into file "database_create.py"
+Bank_Package --> it is same file as BankApp the difference is it is divided into modules to make code easy understandable. it has different files having coding for debit, credit, profile, login and signup.
+The main file is bank_app.py which will run your project

-than just run database_create.py first to setup your database known as bank and user as bank to work on this database as well as the password is also bank
+Bank_App --> This  is base file having single file bank_app.py to run but it has dependency on SQL server running on localhost:80.
+To run this file first install a mysql server and run it on localhost:80 than open file database_create.py and change root password in it to the your password of database server.
+Than run database_create.py first which will create database and tables needed by project after that just run bank_app.py to run the project.

-than just run bank_app.py to use this basic tkinter project
+StandAloneApp --> It is independent package you can run directly, it uses sqlite3 database of python.